pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 ## Features

-- Pyth  smart contracts, that use external calls  [`pyth-solidty -contracts`] library.
+- Pyth  smart contracts use external calls  [`pyth-solidty-contracts`] library.
 - First-class `no_std` support.
 - Solidity constructors powered by [`koba`].
 - [Unit] and [integration] test affordances are used in our tests.